ollipal/sshkeyboard/README.md

 ```

 You can also change the key that ends the listening by giving `until`
-parameter, which defaults to `esc`:
+parameter, which defaults to `"esc"`:

 ```python
 # ...